-The current study focuses on the development of a simulation technique intended for modeling the development of a slug-shaped tracer fluid that has been suddenly introduced into a primary, perfusion fluid.
-In the process, a numerical algorithm is described that allows for the extraction of data in a form directly comparable to those obtained using xray imaging [1-4].
-This includes the reproduction of temporal and spatial absorbency profiles of the tracer fluid.
-In the present study, the simulation technique is applied to the vertical flow orientation in both upward and downward flow directions with comparisons between the numerical simulations and experimental results.
-The prime objective is to illustrate the viability of a computer-based simulation technique in assessing the role of gravity on the shape of a tracer fluid having a density greater than the primary fluid that serves to guide the two-phase flow.
+The present study focuses on the development of a simulation technique intended for modeling the development of a slug-shaped tracer fluid that has been suddenly introduced into a primary, perfusion fluid.
+In the process, a numerical algorithm is described that allows for the extraction of data in a form directly comparable to those obtained using imaging [1-4].This includes reproduction of temporal and spatial absorbency profiles of the tracer fluid.
+In the present investigation, the simulation technique is applied to the vertical flow orientation in both upward and downward flow directions with comparisons between numerical simulations and experimental measurements.
+The prime objective of the study is to demonstrate the viability of a computer-based simulation technique in assessing the role of gravity on the shape of a tracer fluid having a density greater than the primary medium that guides the two-phase flow motion.

-II.
-EXPERIMENTAL PROCEDURE
+2 EXPERIMENTAL PROCEDURE

-The intent of this simulation model is to correspond as closely as practical to the experiment shown schematically in Fig. 1 [1].
-The apparatus enables the introduction of a (secondary) tracer fluid into a pump-driven recirculation circuit filled with the primary fluid.
-The circuit includes a reservoir from which the primary fluid is pumped through an injection loop for introducing the tracer fluid.
-The fluid then passes through a vertical x-ray translucent tube that crosses the detection site of the x-ray beam before returning back to the reservoir.
+The intent of this simulation platform is to correspond as closely as practical to the experiment shown schematically in Fig. 1 [1].
+The apparatus enables the introduction of a (secondary) tracer fluid (i.e., the contrast medium) into a pump-driven recirculation circuit filled with the primary fluid.
+The circuit includes a reservoir from which the primary fluid is pumped through an injection loop for introducing the contrast agent.
+The stream then passes through a vertical x-ray translucent tube that crosses the detection site of the x-ray beam before returning back to the reservoir.
 The tube has a 0.3175 cm inner diameter.
 The primary fluid is composed of 65% ethylene glycol and 35% water.
 Its density and viscosity are 1070 kgm-3 and 0.00587 kgm-1s-1, respectively.
-The tracer fluid, on the other hand, is diatrizoate meglumine whose density and viscosity are approximately 1250 kgm-3 and 0.00686 kgm-1s-1.
+The tracer, on the other hand, is diatrizoate meglumine whose density and viscosity are 1250 kgm-3 and 0.00686 kgm-1s-1, respectively.
 The injector contains 25.3 cm of tracer fluid and is positioned at a distance of 31 cm upstream of the x-ray site.
 The effective length of tubing measured from the tube entrance to the x-ray site is 56.3 cm.

 The injection loop includes a solenoid that is triggered to automatically block section 2 while opening section 3.
 This enables the tracer fluid to merge into the circuit as nearly a plug.
 In this experimental arrangement, the evolution of the tracer fluid under the action of gravity constitutes our main interest.
-Since the tracer fluid has a density that exceeds that of the primary fluid, its mass concentration can be detected at the x-ray site.
-For that purpose, an x-ray camera is used to record the absorbance at the rate of 30 frames per second.
-This permits the acquisition of experimental concentrations versus time data.
+Since the tracer has a density that exceeds that of the primary medium, its mass concentration can be detected at the x-ray site.
+To this end, an x-ray camera is used to record the absorbance at the rate of 30 frames per second.
+These photographs permit the extrapolation of experimental concentrations versus time data.
 A numerical simulation of the flow evolution in the entire tube is described next.